badbatch/cachemap/README.md

 ### Summary
 * Use Redis or an in-memory Map on the server.
 * Use LocalStorage, IndexedDB or an in-memory Map on the client.
+* Export/import entries and metadata from one cachemap to another.
-* Store data alongside cache-control directives and etag.
+* Store data alongside cache-control directives, etag and uuid (tag).
 * Cache headers used to derive whether data is fresh or stale.
 * Sort stored data based on metadata values.
 * Build-in reaper to cull stale data at specified intervals.